I'm not sure I should let these guys out of the house....

 Now ye may suppose that this is foolishness

-in me; but behold I say unto you, that by
+in me; but behold I say unto you, that by small and simple things are great

 things brought to pass; and small means in many instances doth confound the